nbmustafa/NetPolValidator/README.md

             - isPodMatch checks if a given pod matches the PodSelector in the NetworkPolicy
             - cidrMatch checks if an IP address matches a CIDR block in the NetworkPolicy

+### upcoming features and improvements
+- Notification System: Integrate with a notification system to alert stakeholders when policies are changed or traffic issues are detected.
+-  Enhanced Logging and Metrics: Add detailed metrics collection for traffic patterns, policy application, and validation results to monitor and analyze the effectiveness of policies.

+### Where this tool can be used:
+- Platform engineers and developers to validate their netpol during new implementation or for incident troubleshooting.
+- CI/CD Integration: Integrate policy validation into CI/CD pipelines to automatically validate policies as part of the deployment process.